Novoneel Chakraborty

-Novoneel Chakraborthy is an Indian author and scriptwriter.
+Novoneel Chakraborty is an Indian author and scriptwriter.

 Early life and career

 Chakraborty was born in Silchar, Assam and has lived in Assam, West Bengal and Uttar Pradesh.
 He did his schooling at Cathedral School, Lucknow.

 His first book, A thing beyond forever, was published in 2009.
 In 2019, he began writing for digital storytelling platform Wattpad using the pen name Elizabeth Eli.

 His book "The Forever series" found its place in Times of India's Most Stunning Books of 2017.

 His thriller series The Stranger Trilogy was translated into six Indian languages and has been adapted into a web series titled Hello Mini by Applause Entertainment and Rose movies.
 His thriller novel Black Suits You has been adapted by AltBalaji into web series Bekaboo.